h7b/h7b-dendron/notes/notes.daily.2023-01-09.mkdocs-pub.md

     - change the [logo and icons](https://squidfunk.github.io/mkdocs-material/setup/changing-the-logo-and-icons/)
     - (optional) set up the [navigation tree](https://squidfunk.github.io/mkdocs-material/setup/setting-up-navigation/).
 I didn't do this step.
 Because i don't want to change manually the items in the navigation tree whenever I change the file structure
     - add a [git repository](https://squidfunk.github.io/mkdocs-material/setup/adding-a-git-repository/)
-7. Enable the `Comments` section for specific page only, instead of all page like in [the template](https://github.com/ObsidianPublisher/obsidian-mkdocs-publisher-template/)
+7. Enable the `Comments` section for specific page only
-    - in GitHub repo, path `trade-bt-mkdocs/overrides/`, duplicate the `main.html` as `page_comments.html`.
-After that, in the note (page) where I want to enable the comments, I will add the key `template: page_comments.html` in its frontmatter. [^4]
+    - Update 20230114, according this [reply of plugin developer](https://github.com/ObsidianPublisher/obsidian-github-publisher/discussions/70#discussioncomment-4678758), she has recently updated the template.
+Please follow her [updated tutorial](https://obsidian-publisher.netlify.app/setup/customization/#comments) to learn how to enable the `Comments` section for specific page only
     - Read [here](https://squidfunk.github.io/mkdocs-material/reference/?h=template#setting-the-page-template) to understand why the key `template: custom.html` works
     - In this [section](https://squidfunk.github.io/mkdocs-material/customization/#extending-the-theme), the author explain how to extend the `mkdocs-material` using the `custom_dir` setting, what's the meaning of folder `overrides`, `partials`
+    - (obsolete, update 20230114) in GitHub repo, path `trade-bt-mkdocs/overrides/`, duplicate the `main.html` as `page_comments.html`.
+After that, in the note (page) where I want to enable the comments, I will add the key `template: page_comments.html` in its frontmatter. [^4]
 8. (Optional) Disable the workflow `Building Mkdocs Page` in GitHub Actions [^5], since I deploy solely via Netlify.
 This only helps the repo status clean.
 It does not affect on the success of build process.
 9. Create a custom front page
     - Follow this [issue](https://github.com/squidfunk/mkdocs-material/issues/1996) and replicate a `home.html` with examples from [up42-py](https://github.com/up42/up42-py/blob/master/docs/theme_override_home/home.html), [le-ref-architecture-doc](https://github.com/binbashar/le-ref-architecture-doc/blob/master/material/overrides/home.html), [mkdocs-material](https://github.com/squidfunk/mkdocs-material/blob/master/src/.overrides/home.html)